Yiwei022/cfa-agent/README.md

 Try these example interactions:
 - "What is today's date?"
 - "Write a haiku about Python to haiku.txt"
+- "Get the latest AI news from The Batch"
+- "List files in the current directory"
 - "/help" to see commands
+- "/stats" to see memory statistics
 - "/exit" to quit

 ---